-CEO - reviewing and approving, upon the recommendation of the Human Resources Committee, the appointment, compensation, and performance of the CEO and senior management and the succession plan for him and senior managers.
-The Board shall also develop a written position description for the CEO;
+Management - The Board is responsible for reviewing and approving, upon the recommendation of the Human Resources Committee, the appointment, compensation, and performance of the CEO and senior management.
+The Board is responsible for developing written position descriptions for both the Chairman of the Board and the CEO.
+The Board ensures that adequate plans are in place for senior management development, training and succession.